harsh7in/Blogger/README.md

-# Blog-app-django
+# Blogger
-This is a simple bolg app
+Blogger is a basic blogging application which includes user to create account and post their views.